givemeflan/bootstrap-practice/README.md

 ### Mock About Us Page
 I used bootstrap for this mock bakery about us website page.
 If I ever owned a bakery, I would definitely name it Sucre et Sel.
-Sugar and salt is important in baking! :bread:
+Sugar and salt is important in baking!
 ![mock-aboutus-page](https://user-images.githubusercontent.com/66345751/94740459-b38bb580-0340-11eb-9c71-cfa9113ff5a8.JPG)